 Step 3: Once registered, upload the Cotutelle agreement request form.
 It must be completed and signed by your PhD supervisor and the Doctoral School at Université Paris Cité.
-Thereafter, the doctoral school will send it to the IRO (International Relations Office) for study and evaluation at firstname.lastname@example.org.
-Please pay special attention to completing all the sections of the form or we will have to get back to you for additional informations.
+Thereafter, the doctoral school will send it to the IRO (International Relations Office) for handling. (email@example.com).
+Please pay special attention to completing all the sections of the form, otherwise may need need to contact you requesting additional information.

 Step 4: After evaluating your application, the IRO’s International Cooperation team will contact the partner institutions involved to negotiate, validate and sign the international dual PhD degree agreement.